Rshep3087/raycast-joystick/README.md

 ### Get Now Playing

-Displays information about all songs currently being played by users on your Subsonic server, including:
+Displays information about your currently playing song on your Subsonic server, including:

-- Username of the listener
 - Song title, artist, and album
 - Playback duration and quality
 - Time since playback started